Workflow Expressions

 Note that using a non-default expression language could lower the portability of your workflow definitions across multiple container/cloud platforms.

-All workflow expressions in this document, as well as are written using the default jq syntax.
+All workflow expressions in this document, specification examples as well as comparisons examples are written using the default jq syntax.

 Workflow expressions have the following format: